MarcusBarnes/awesome_ai_for_libraries/README.md

 To the extent possible under law, the owner has waived all copyright and related or neighboring rights to this work.

 ## The List
+### AI Labs
+* The AI Lab at the Robert L. Carothers Library, The University of Rhode Island.
+See the news release [Artificial intelligence lab to be accessible to all uri students](https://web.uri.edu/engineering/ai-lab-to-be-accessible-to-all-uri-students/) for details and tenative launch schedule.

 ### Bibliography
 #### Presentations
 #### Journal Articles and Published Conference Proceedings